Royal Canadian Marine Search and Rescue: Operations

-More than 950 volunteers operate 31 rescue stations on the west coast of British Columbia and in the inland waters of the Shuswap in BC's interior.
-Collectively they respond to an average of 450 - 500 missions per year, or about a third of all marine emergencies in B.C.
+More than 950 volunteers operate 29 rescue stations on the west coast of British Columbia and in the inland waters of the Shuswap in BC's interior.
+There is also a Boating Safety station in Vancouver.
+Collectively they respond to an average of 450 - 500 missions per year, or about one quarter of all marine emergencies on the BC coast.
 A small paid staff at the RCMSAR Headquarters and Training Centre in East Sooke near Victoria supports operations, training and volunteer members.
-The training centre features a classroom, marine simulator, and student housing.
+The training centre features a classroom, marine simulator, and student accommodation.

 RCMSAR is reimbursed for missions and on-water training from the Canadian Coast Guard through a Contribution Agreement in support of the Coast Guard's marine search and rescue mandate.
 Funding is also provided by the Province of British Columbia through Community Gaming Grants for vessels and equipment.
 RCMSAR also depends on donations from individuals, corporations, and community and private foundations.

 In 2017, RCMSAR signed a memorandum of understanding with the Province of British Columbia to allow local authorities and provincial agencies to request assistance from RCMSAR directly in times of emergency specifically related to their jurisdictions.
 Marine search and rescue in federal waters remains RCMSAR's core operation and primary support function.
 In 2017, RCMSAR also signed a memorandum of understanding establishing a relationship with the 4th Canadian Ranger Patrol Group for the purpose of training and operational collaboration.